AbhirupGupta/PClubTask/README.md

 |7 |8 |9 |1 |2 |
 |3 |4 |5 |6 |7 |

-However the criminal manages to sneak in *k* gas masks, which protect him from the damage of the gas.
+However the criminal manages to sneak in *k* gas masks, which make him immune to the damage of the gas.
 He can use a gas mask in one room only.
-Help Hilter find out the minimum hitpoint loss of the criminal
+Help Hilter find out the minimum hitpoint loss of the criminal.

 **INPUT:**